dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I am always ready to learn although I do not always like being taught.
+  Only men who are not interested in women are interested in women's clothes.
+Men who like women never notice what they wear.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (897 days)
+## 🌟 Experiences (898 days)

 ### 🧮 Programming languages